rhgrant10/acopy/README.rst

         y = random.uniform(-10, 10)
         nodes.append((x, y))

-The only requirement for a node is that it is distinguishable from all of the other nodes.

 3) Define your length function.
 This function must accept two nodes and return the amonut of "work" between them.
 In this case, Euclidean